 Iranian journalist Zahra Tohidi is serving a one-year sentence in Tehran’s Evin prison, on anti-state charges, over her coverage of anti-state protests in September 2022.

-Tohidi is a freelance reporter covering politics and human rights for Iranian news websites and newspapers including Magiran, semi-independent investigative news website.
+Tohidi is a freelance reporter covering politics and human rights for Iranian news websites and newspapers including Magiran, a semi-independent investigative news website.
 She also writes commentary pieces on Iranian politics.

-CPJ emailed Iran’s mission to the United Nations in late 2022 for comment on the cases of imprisoned Iranian journalists but received no response.
+CPJ emailed Iran’s mission to the United Nations in late 2023 for comment on the cases of imprisoned Iranian journalists but received no response.